Course detail

 Planar autonomous non-linear systems of ODEs.
 Topological equivalence.

-Hamiltonian systems and second-order autonomous non-linear equations.
+Second-order autonomous non-linear equations.

 Mathematical modeling in mechanics and biology.